andrewjk/Watsonia.AusPost.Client/README.md

 ## License ##

-Australia Post Interface is released under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+Australia Post Client is released under the terms of the [MIT License](http://opensource.org/licenses/MIT).